Where and When Is the Makers Rendezvous?

 Who Will Attend?

-Paddlers, tinkerers, metalworkers, woodturners, sailors, builders, designers, suppliers, artists, writers, schools, woodshop cooperatives, filmmakers, historians, musicians, conservationists, educators, publishers — everyone is welcome.
+Tinkerers, metalworkers, woodturners, paddlers, builders, designers, 3D printers, suppliers, artists, writers, schools, woodshop cooperatives, filmmakers, historians, musicians, programmers, hackers, conservationists, educators, publishers — everyone is welcome.

 Most events are free.
 We invite you to support this event and this our presenters by purchasing an optional Supporter ticket for $10, available here.
 The dinner on Saturday night will be hosted at a local winery and requires tickets, as do a few of the workshops.
 A canoe raffle will help to offset the costs.
 Tickets will be for sale on site or online.